 How does a student-athlete become a member of Chi Alpha Sigma?

 Membership in local chapters is an honor bestowed upon selected student-athletes.
 A college or university must be a four year institution and a member of the

 NCAA, NAIA, NCCAA or USCAA.

 Selection for membership is by an athletic department designee in consultation with the individual's head coach and is based on outstanding scholarship, earned athletic letter winner, and excellent character and citizenship.

 a Chi Alpha Sigma chapter?

-Any four-year institution with an active membership in either the NCAA, NAIA, NCCAA, or USCAA interested in joining Chi Alpha Sigma must complete a membership application and submit a $125 initial enrollment fee.
-To maintain your school's charter there is a $75 annual fee.
+Any four-year institution with an active membership in either the NCAA, NAIA, NCCAA, or USCAA interested in joining Chi Alpha Sigma must complete a membership application and submit a $150 initial enrollment fee.
+To maintain your school's charter there is an annual fee.